Airbus tells suppliers: plan now for post-crisis output hike

 Worldwide lockdowns forced it to tear up those ambitions.

 Dozens of the jets have been cancelled and only once the MAX is cleared to fly and the jets have been re-sold and delivered can Boeing return to high-speed new production, market sources said.
-It is in talks with airlines including Southwest Airlines Co LUV.N.
+It is in talks with airlines including Southwest Airlines Co.

 Reporting by Tim Hepher in Paris; Editing by David Evans and Matthew Lewis